Azure/iot-edge-v1/samples/hello_world/README.md

 ## Dev box setup

-A dev box configured with the SDK and necessary libraries is necessary to complete this walkthrough.
+A dev box configured with Azure IoT Edge and necessary libraries is necessary to complete this walkthrough.
 Please complete the [dev box setup](../../doc/devbox_setup.md) before continuing.

 ## Concepts

 ### Modules

-Modules are the brains of a gateway built with the Azure IoT Gateway SDK.
+Modules are the brains of a gateway built with Azure IoT Edge.
 Modules exchange data with each other via messages.
 A module receives a message, performs some action on it, might transform it into a new message, and subsequently publishes it to other modules.
 There might be modules that only produce new messages and never process incoming messages.
 A chain of modules can be thought of as a data processing pipeline with a module being nothing more than a chunk of code performing a transformation on the data at one point in that pipeline.

 ![](../../doc/media/modules.png)

-The SDK contains the following:
+Azure IoT Edge contains the following:

 - prewritten modules which perform common gateway functions
 - the interfaces needed for a developer to write his own custom modules
 - the infrastructure necessary to deploy and run a set of modules

-The SDK abstracts away  operating system dependencies via an abstraction layer in order to allow for gateways to be built on a variety of platforms.
+Azure IoT Edge abstracts away  operating system dependencies via an abstraction layer in order to allow for gateways to be built on a variety of platforms.

 ![](../../doc/media/modules_2.png)